jackwillis/militanthistory/_lm_articles/01/union-wages-30-percent-above-non-union.md

 pressure is growing on them to organize the millions of workers outside organized labor. <abbr>SEIU</abbr>
-spent 30% of its budget on organiz- ing in 1985.
+spent 30% of its budget on organizing in 1985.
 At the 1985 <abbr>AFL--CIO</abbr>
-convention Lane Kirkland, president of the <abbr>AFL--CIO</abbr>, said, "A new labor force has grown up around us and the trade union share ofit has dropped.
-But the good news is that we havea hell of a lot more people to organize, and we mean to organize them."
+convention Lane Kirkland, president of the <abbr>AFL--CIO</abbr>, said, "A new labor force has grown up around us and the trade union share of it has dropped.
+But the good news is that we have a hell of a lot more people to organize, and we mean to organize them."